biothings/biothings.api/docs/doc/studio.rst

 * a github repository, containing everything useful for the datasource
 * within that repository, a `manifest.json` where the parser and the input file are declared

 The corresponding data plugin repository can be found at https://github.com/sirloon/mvcgi.
-The manifest file look like this:
+The manifest file looks like this:

 .. code:: bash